What is Hope Women’s Center?

 - Life Skills Education Programs – Free educational classes for women and teen girls.
 Classes are on a variety of topics (ESL, parenting, nutrition, healthy relationships, crafting, healing from loss, job skill development, etc.).

 - Children’s Program- program for children ages 0-5 while their mothers are attending center programs.

 - Material Resources- women’s resource room at each center where women are able to use their earned education & mentoring points to obtain diapers, toiletries, cleaning supplies, food, basic household needs, clothing, etc.

 - Resource Referral- assistance and support in connecting with other community resources.

-- Helping and assisting teachers and mentors with different activities
+- Helping and assisting teachers and staff with different activities & admin projects

 - Helping with curriculum research & development for educational programs